 Our BLA program is ranked #3 in the US by College Factual and #2 by Deans in the Design Intelligence survey.
-We have a deep history of excellence as one of the oldest LA programs in the nation, and we have produced some of the best-known practitioners in the US.
-We are the only professionally accredited LA undergraduate program in Illinois.
+We have a deep history of excellence as one of the oldest landscape architecture programs in the nation, and we have produced some of the best-known practitioners in the US.
+We are the only professionally accredited undergraduate landscape architecture program in Illinois.

 Our BLA program is STEM-classified, so international students with an F-1 visa are eligible to remain in the US for OPT (Optional Practical Training) employment for up to three years and two months after graduation, and those granted an H-1b visa can stay an additional six years (total of nine years).

 What you will learn

 The four year program in Landscape Architecture requires 124 semester hours.
 The majority of these credit hours are in required landscape architecture courses, consisting of design studio, construction, plant materials and design, history, design communication, and professional internship.
 General education courses are also required, as well as courses in related fields like urban planning and geography.
 Check out our BLA handbook for a list of course requirements.

 In the first year, students acquire basic knowledge about landscape architecture, natural sciences, social sciences, humanities, and mathematics.
 This first year is general and flexible to allow students from other colleges and universities to acquire this basic knowledge and transfer into the second year of the curriculum.